 Research on Techno-Sociology, Design Ethics, Digital Privacy & Rights

 Been conducting numerous workshops and sessions to spread awareness on security, privacy, tech addictions and digital rights.

 Was invited to deliver a Keynote on Internet Health at Mozilla Internet Health Hackathon @ IIIT-H

-My first article was published on Hacker Noon, one of the biggest tech publications.
+My first article was published on Hacker Noon, one of the biggest tech publications with over 3 million readers and 15k authors.
 Dozens have been published after that, and counting.

 Speaker at ISEA International Conference on Security and Privacy 2020

 Presented research on "Android Privacy Posture" at Android Security Symposium

 Presented Hacking into Android Ecosystem at Diana Initiative